Serotonin–norepinephrine reuptake inhibitor: History

 In 1952, iproniazid, an antimycobacterial agent, was discovered to have psychoactive properties while researched as a possible treatment for tuberculosis.
 Researchers noted that patients given iproniazid became cheerful, more optimistic, and more physically active.
 Soon after its development, iproniazid and related substances were shown to slow enzymatic breakdown of serotonin, dopamine, and norepinephrine via inhibition of the enzyme monoamine oxidase.
 For this reason, this class of drugs became known as monoamine oxidase inhibitors, or MAOIs.
 During this time development of distinctively different antidepressant agents was also researched.
 Imipramine became the first clinically useful tricyclic antidepressant (TCA).
 Imipramine was found to affect numerous neurotransmitter systems and to block the reuptake of norepinephrine and serotonin from the synapse, therefore increasing the levels of these neurotransmitters.
 Use of MAOIs and TCAs gave major advances in treatment of depression but their use was limited by unpleasant side effects and significant safety and toxicity issues.

 Throughout the 1960s and 1970s, the catecholamine hypothesis of emotion and its relation to depression was of wide interest and that the decreased levels of certain neurotransmitters, such as norepinephrine, serotonin, and dopamine might play a role in the pathogenesis of depression.
 This led to the development of fluoxetine, the first SSRI.
 The improved safety and tolerability profile of the SSRIs in patients with MDD, compared with TCAs and MAOIs, represented yet another important advance in the treatment of depression.

 Since the late 1980s, SSRIs have dominated the antidepressant drug market.
 Today, there is increased interest in antidepressant drugs with broader mechanisms of action that may offer improvements in efficacy and tolerability.
 In 1993, a new drug was introduced to the US market called venlafaxine, a serotonin–norepinephrine reuptake inhibitor.
-Venlafaxine was the first compound described in a new class of antidepressive substances called phenylethylamines.
+Venlafaxine was the first compound described in a new class of antidepressant substances called phenylethylamines.
 These substances are unrelated to TCA and other SSRIs.
-Venlafaxine blocks the neuronal reuptake of serotonin, noradrenaline, and, to a lesser extent, dopamine in the central nervous system.
+Venlafaxine blocks the neuronal reuptake of serotonin, noradrenaline and, to a lesser extent, dopamine in the central nervous system.
 In contrast with several other antidepressant drugs, venlafaxine can induce a rapid onset of action mainly due to a subsequent norepinephrine reuptake inhibition.
 See timeline in figure 1.